Google Gemini Co-Lead Noam Shazeer joins OpenAI

 Shazeer's departure comes just weeks after Alphabet introduced new AI products, including the Gemini 3.5 Flash model and the Gemini Spark AI agent, at its annual I/O developer conference.

-How will Shazeer's departure impact the development timeline and competitiveness of Google's Gemini models against OpenAI's GPT series?
+How will Shazeer's departure impact the development timeline and competitive positioning of Google's Gemini models?

-Will this high-profile exit trigger a broader talent exodus from Google DeepMind as the AI war intensifies?
+Will this high-profile exit trigger a broader talent exodus from Google DeepMind to OpenAI?

 dislike